How to collaborate with people who have color vision deficiency

 2. Go to Line Color in the properties toolbar, and select the down arrow to see advanced preferences.

-3. Paste a hex code into the textbook with the number (#) sign.
+3. Paste a hex code into the text block with the number (#) sign.

 The color will appear in your Revu color palette and can be applied to other markups.